 Many freelancers struggle with planning their working hours, allocating time for each project and separating their work and personal life.

-Flexible working hours are dangerous – are often tempted to finish the task in the evening, at night or during the weekend.
+Flexible working hours are dangerous – you might often feel tempted to finish the task in the evening, at night or during the weekend.

 If you’re not strict with your working hours, you risk turning your life into a blurry existence of never 100% working or fully relaxing.